Student Financial Aid

 To be considered for student financial aid, a student must:

-1. Study at least half-time at an educational institution approved by the federal government.
+1. Study at an educational institution approved by the federal government.
 It may be located in New York, in another state, or in a foreign country.

 2. Be a U.S. citizen or eligible non-citizen.